sjd78/kai-ide-user-stories/story/configure_analysis.md

 # Configure Analysis

 A developer will need to choose the options to apply for analysis of their project.
+They need to consider where they are coming from and where they are going.
 Selection of an appropriate analysis configuration for a project is very important for the accurate and useful discovery and resolution of issues.

 The plugin will provide an analysis configuration to the analyzer/Kai server.
 The analysis configuration may be changed at any time by the developer and the analyzer/Kai server will need to readjust.